thatisoneword/flynorcal/README.md

 ## Building For Production

-You will still need to have run `npm install` above run `npm build` this creates a build directory
+You will still need to have cloned and  run `npm install` as above run `npm build` this creates a build directory.
-Point a Web Server inside the build directory to test the build.
+To test the build point a Web Server inside the build directory.
 (I use the Chrome web server).
 You can now move the contents from the build folder to the appropriate place to serve them.

 ### Create React App information